 Infographics: The Forgotten Content Marketing Powerhouse

-There’s no shortage of data, metrics, and useful pieces of business insights that can be found all across the internet, through work-related interactions, and generated by your own business activities.
-In fact, the sheer volume of data is staggering, and businesses are trying to find ways to ingest and use all the information that is coming their way.
+There's no shortage of data, metrics, and useful business insights that can be found all across the internet, through work-related interactions, and generated by your business activities.
+The sheer volume of data is staggering, and businesses are trying to find ways to ingest and use all the information coming their way.

-One easy way is through using infographics.
-They take advantage of both text and visual content can present ideas in an innovative way to make them easy to synthesize.
-By crafting an eye-catching piece of visual data, your content can be easily consumed and can help to raise awareness, while also improving how your business communicates with your audience.
+An infographic is a visual representation of information or data that uses a combination of text and visual content to present ideas innovatively, making them easy to synthesize.
+By crafting an eye-catching piece of visual data, your content can be easily consumed and help raise awareness while improving how your business communicates with your audience.
 That, in turn, will generate traffic and links to your website.

 Why Infographics Matter

-Before we dive into how to make them work for you, let’s look at why we need infographics in the first place.
-We’re living in an age where technology allows us to generate content at an exponential rate.
-In fact, over 1.5 billion pieces of content are generated every day, including 140 million tweets and 2 million videos.
-That translates to the equivalent of an average person reading 174 newspapers worth of information, every single day.
-All this can lead an individual to feel overwhelmed and bombarded with more information than they can process.
+Before we dive into how to make infographics work for you, let's look at why we need them in the first place.
+We live in an age where technology allows us to generate content exponentially.
+Over 1.5 billion pieces of content are generated daily, including 140 million tweets and 2 million videos.
+That translates to the equivalent of an average person reading 174 newspapers worth of information every single day.
+All this can make an individual feel overwhelmed and bombarded with more information than they can process.

-Hence, the pivot to a more visual style of information transfer; the infographic.
-By converting data into graphs, charts, maps, or visual stories, you’re condensing the information into an easily processed medium, that bodes well for your business and your knowledge base.
-The results speak for themselves:
+Hence, the infographic is the pivot to a more visual style of information transfer.
+By converting data into graphs, charts, maps, or visual stories, you're condensing the information into an easily processed medium, that bodes well for your business and your knowledge base.
+The results for infographics speak for themselves:

 • Between 2010 and 2012, search volumes of infographics increased by over 800%.